Sathira-Institution/uagf-ckm/README.md

 ---

-### Validation Kernel
+## Validation Kernel

-Before any artifact may be generated, the Canonical Knowledge Model passes through the 10-Gate Validation Kernel (G1-G10).
-The Validation Kernel enforces architectural invariants and pipeline integrity gates.
-These gates ensure that the CKM remains internally consistent regardless of its size or complexity, and that only verified knowledge propagates downstream.
+Before downstream artifacts may be generated, the Canonical Knowledge Model is evaluated by the UAGF Validation Kernel.

-Typical validation responsibilities include:
+The Validation Kernel enforces defined architectural invariants, structural constraints, semantic constraints, provenance requirements, and pipeline integrity conditions.

+> **Important Distinction:** The purpose of the Validation Kernel is not to determine the legal, regulatory, or institutional validity of an underlying governance source.
+Rather, it verifies whether knowledge represented within the CKM conforms to the rules and constraints required by the UAGF architecture.

+The Validation Kernel may evaluate properties including:

-- schema integrity;
+-   Schema integrity
-- namespace consistency;
+-   Namespace consistency
-- identifier uniqueness;
+-   Identifier uniqueness
-- relationship validation;
+-   Relationship validity
-- controlled vocabulary bindings;
+-   Controlled vocabulary bindings
-- provenance completeness;
+-   Provenance completeness
-- graph consistency;
+-   Graph consistency
-- release integrity;
+-   Release integrity
-- verbatim fidelity (Legacy → YAML → Render);
+-   Source-to-CKM-to-render fidelity
-- loss manifest compliance.

-Rendering is impossible if Kernel validation fails.
-This guarantees that invalid governance knowledge never propagates downstream.
+-   Loss Manifest compliance
+-   Required governance metadata

+Where validation is defined as a blocking condition, downstream transformation or release is prevented when the relevant validation gate fails.

+This fail-closed behavior prevents knowledge that violates defined UAGF architectural constraints from being propagated through the downstream representation pipeline.

+The Validation Kernel therefore acts as an **architectural integrity boundary**, not as a replacement for the authority of the underlying governance sources.

+---

 ## Repository Structure & Canonical Knowledge Model

-UAGF is organized around a single principle:
+UAGF is organized around a Model-First principle:

-> **Everything originates from the Canonical Knowledge Model (CKM).**
+> Governance knowledge represented within UAGF is structured through the Canonical Knowledge Model before being transformed into downstream representations.

-The repository intentionally separates authoritative knowledge from generated artifacts.
+The repository separates canonical knowledge, staging material, generated artifacts, operational evidence, and verification mechanisms.

 ```text
 .